Valentina D'Urbano

-Valentina D'Urbano (born Rome, 28 June 1985) is an Italian writer and illustrator.
+Valentina D'Urbano (born 28 June 1985) is an Italian writer and illustrator.
 She was the recipient of the Rapallo Carige Prize for Quella vita che ci manca in 2015.

 Biography

 Valentina D'Urbano was born in Rome in 1985, where she lives and works.
 She graduated from Istituto Europeo di Design in illustration and multimedia animation.

 In 2010 he won the first edition of the IoScrittore literary tournament organized by the Mauri Spagnol Publishing Group.
-His first novel The Sound of Your Footsteps, which became a bestseller, was published by Longanesi in May 2012, and was translated in France (under the title Le Bruit de tes pas) and Germany.
+His first novel, The Sound of Your Footsteps, which became a bestseller, was published by Longanesi in May 2012, and was translated in France (under the title Le Bruit de tes pas) and Germany.
 The release of his third novel, That Life We Miss, once again for Longanesi, took place in October 2014.
 Parallel to her activity as a writer Valentina D'Urbano collaborates as an illustrator for children with several Italian and foreign publishing houses.
-In 2015 once again with Longanesi Alfredo was published.
-In 2016, Non aspettare la notte (Don't wait for the night) was published, while in September 2018 Isola di Neve, also for Longanesi, was published.
-In 2021 he published for the first time with Mondadori, Three Drops of Water.
-In 2024 his second novel was published for Mondadori, Daughter of the Storm.
+In 2015 she published Alfredo, followed by Non aspettare la notte (2016) and Isola di neve (2018), all for Longanesi.
+In 2021 she published for the first time with Mondadori, withvthe novel Tre gocce d'acqua.
+A second novel for Mondadori, Figlia del temporale, was released in 2024.